The Disclose Register is administered by the Companies Office, which is part of the Ministry of Business, Innovation and Employment (MBIE).

 - you breach these terms and conditions.

-By registering for an online services account and agreeing to these terms and conditions, you'll be regarded as having read and agreed to the terms of that privacy statement.
-Make sure you've read and are comfortable with the privacy statement before agreeing to these terms and conditions.
+By registering for an online services account and agreeing to these terms and conditions, you'll be regarded as having also agreed to the terms of that privacy statement.
+Please make sure you've read the privacy statement before agreeing to our terms and conditions.

-Disclose is a public register, and we are therefore obliged to make some of the information provided by you relating to offers and schemes available to the public.
+Disclose is a public register, and we are obliged to make certain information supplied by you relating to offers and schemes available to the public.

 Email address privacy